Family volunteering with elephants in Laos

 What will we be doing each day?

-The first three days of your time on the project will be spent getting to fully understand the workings of the centre, and the background of the elephants – and most importantly, getting to know the elephants!
+The first three days will be spent getting to fully understand the workings of the centre, and the background of the elephants – and most importantly, getting to know the elephants!
 The induction covers, amongst other things:

 - learning the background of the elephants at the centre, and in Laos as a whole